 Instead, we need to remember that audiences react to emotions, and to accept or refuse a statement, humans need to be told a ‘story’ so they can rationalise and understand emotions,” explains Gabrielle Boko, executive vice president of marketing at business management software firm Sage North America.”

-The best way to producing genuine content that screams personality comes from actual interaction with human beings.
+The best way to produce genuine content that screams personality comes from actual interaction with human beings.
 Learn the mighty benefits of networking with professionals on LinkedIn, Facebook and whatnot.
-Attempt to take feedback and constructive criticism at any given opportunity
+Attempt to take feedback and constructive criticism at any given opportunity.